AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ## `Update User in a Tenant`

-Update a User in a Tenant.
-The Id of a User cannot be changed.
+Update a user in a tenant.
+The Id of a user cannot be changed.

 ### Request